Tesla, Inc. (TSLA) Stock Analysis

 What does Tesla, Inc. do?

-Tesla trades at elevated multiples—P/E of 357.7 and forward P/E of 154.5—relative to traditional automakers and historical averages, suggesting the market has priced in significant future growth.
-Whether this valuation is justified depends on assumptions about long-term EV adoption, energy business scaling, and margin sustainability.
+Tesla trades at a trailing P/E of 349.4 and forward P/E of 149.1, substantially higher than traditional auto manufacturers and most S&P 500 companies, reflecting market expectations for significant future earnings growth.
+Whether this valuation is justified depends on assumptions about EV market penetration, Tesla's competitive position, and margin expansion—factors investors must assess individually.

 Research TSLA with AI in seconds